 As part of the University's compliance with UKVI regulations for Student Route (Tier 4) Visa holders, international students must demonstrate that they are physically attending and engaging with their programme.
-Your attendance on the programme will therefore be monitored for reporting purposes.
+Your attendance on the programme will therefore be monitored for visa reporting purposes.
 This is to ensure the University meets the Home Office statutory requirements as a sponsor of Tier 4 students and its responsibilities in accordance with its Highly Trusted Sponsor status.
 UKVI may request access to these records at any point.
 If your physical attendance and/or engagement is deemed unsatisfactory by the School then you may be withdrawn from your studies and this would lead to the cancellation of your Student Route visa.
-To avoid problems with your visa, you must report any unavoidable absence to us as soon as you can to seed.attendance@manchester.ac.uk.
+To avoid problems with your visa, you must report any unavoidable absence to us as soon as you can.
+Students will be able to notify us of absences through the SEAtS system once logged in.